There are many social housing options available through your local authority. Details about some of these options are available below.

 - Leasing in the private market.

-While approved housing bodies access private finance to fund some of their development/purchases, they also receive funding from the State through the local authorities under a number of schemes.
+While Approved Housing Bodies access private finance to fund some of their development/purchases, they also receive funding from the State through the local authorities under a number of schemes.

-If you wish to be considered for housing provided by an approved housing body you must indicate this by ticking the voluntary/co-operative housing box in Part 13 of the Social Housing Application Form.
-Approved housing body tenants pay rent based on their income.
+If you wish to be considered for housing provided by an Approved Housing Body, you must indicate this by ticking the voluntary/co-operative housing box in Part 13 of the Social Housing Application Form.
+Approved Housing Body tenants pay rent based on their income.

 HAP is a form of social housing support provided by local authorities.
 HAP enables local authorities to provide housing support for households that qualify for social housing support in privately owned houses and who have a long-term housing need.
+Any household that is qualified for social housing support and is not already in receipt of another form of such support, is eligible for HAP.

 If you qualify for HAP, your local authority will make a rent payment on your behalf directly to the landlord.
 You will pay a rent contribution to your local authority.
 Your contribution is a differential rent based on your income and ability to pay.
 If you get HAP and you start working, you will be able to stay in your home and continue receiving HAP.
 Your rent contribution may change if your income increases.